flintobrien/akka-multiswarm/README.md

 in a multi-swarm system.

 #### Terminate Criteria
 Decide when to terminate all swarming.
 This can be based on multiple criteria including max iterations.
 There is a standard trait for *LocalTerminateOnMaxIterations*.
-For RegionalSwarms, two standard traits are supplied: *RegionalTerminateWhenOneChildTerminates* and *RegionalTerminateWhenAllChildrenTerminate*.
+For RegionalSwarms, two standard traits are supplied: *RegionalTerminateOnOneSwarmingCompleted* and *RegionalTerminateOnAllSwarmingCompleted*.

 ### Commands